johm/redemmas/bylaws.md

 Relationship of the Red Emma’s Collective to Red Emma’s LLC
 ===========================================================

-3. All management decisions for the LLC are to be made by the Collective in accordance with the decision making structure outlined in this document.
 4. Membership in the LLC is subject in all cases to the decisions of the Collective taken in accordance with the stipulations of this document, with the specific consequences that: